It certainly is, especially if you’re a burglar, as homes around the country are now starting to fill up with expensive Christmas gifts.

 Burglary increases by approximately 23% during the winter months according to crime prevention charity Crimestoppers.

-“Whatever the time of year, it’s important to choose the right sum insured,” says Hannah.
+“Whatever the time of year, it’s important to choose the right sum insured,” says Kevin.
 “Our research suggests one in five homes have less contents cover than they need.
 But you should take care not to over-insure, because you’ll be paying higher premiums than necessary.”

 Stocked up?
 Lock up!